zhizhizhizhizhi/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User deletes a flashcard by the index.
-2. ForgetfulNUS displays the flashcard to be deleted and asks for confirmation.
+2. ForgetfulNUS deletes the flashcard and displays the information of the deleted flashcard.
-3. User confirms deletion of flashcard.
-4. ForgetfulNUS deletes the flashcard.

    Use case ends.

 **Extensions:**

-- 3a.
-User chooses to not delete the flashcard at confirmation.
+- 1a.
+User inputs an invalid index (e.g -1)

     - 3a1.
-ForgetfulNUS terminates the process.
+ForgetfulNUS shows error and asks for a command in the correct format.

+    - 3a2.
+User enters a command with the correct format.

    Use case ends.